Forged Spam

 Almost every piece of spam you ever receive has a forged "From" address.

-How can someone forge someone else's e-mail address?
+How can someone forge someone else's email address?

-One of the flaws of the Internet mail system is that most ISPs allow any of their customers to send e-mail using any address they want.
-For example, with many ISPs, you could open your mail program settings and change the "From" address to be "president@whitehouse.gov", and every message you sent from then on would say it was from "president@whitehouse.gov".
-If you did this and sent spam, the "From" address would say "president@whitehouse.gov", even though you had no access to the U.S. President's mailbox and the President had nothing to do with the message.
+One of the flaws of the Internet mail system is that some ISPs allow any of their customers to send email using any address they want.
+For example, with many ISPs, you could open your mail program settings and change the “From” address to be "president@whitehouse.gov", and every message you sent from then on would say it was from “president@whitehouse.gov”.
+If you did this and sent spam, the “From” address would say “president@whitehouse.gov”, even though you had no access to the U.S. President's mailbox and the President had nothing to do with the message.

 In short, you can't trust the "From" address on a piece of spam, because the address that appears there can be anything the spammer wants to use.